 Section 2.
-An employee shall be permitted to have a representative of the Union at each step of the grievance procedure up to and including Step 2.
+An employee shall be permitted to have a representative of the Union at each step of the grievance procedure.
 Regardless of whether or not an employee wants Union representation, a Union representative will be given an opportunity to be present at the adjustment of the grievance and such adjustment will not be inconsistent with the terms of this Memorandum.

-Upon request by an employee or Union representative, a grievance meeting may be scheduled at Steps 1 and/or 2.
+Upon request by an employee or Union representative, a grievance meeting may be scheduled at Step 1.
 Requests for such meetings shall not be unreasonably denied.
 Such meetings may be rescheduled, if necessary, if Union representation is temporarily unavailable to the employee.
 Where rescheduling occurs, the time limits for response to the grievance will be suspended during the postponement period.